MetaBorgCube/metaborg-python/docs/Milestone3.md

 This would not be possible with a simple scope graph as it requires flow-analysis.
 The scope-structure we decided on is able to show a number of those errors and could be expanded by an extra Stratego pass to show even more.
-Its main idea is to created nested scopes for a code block.
+Its main idea is to create nested scopes for a code block.
 On each assignment a new scope would be created and for dataflow statements two or more.
 The scopes from the execution paths are then merged after the dataflow statements finish.
 For the code snippet below, this results in the shown scope